stackbitsales/twin-cities-makeup-0e0bd/content/pages/index.md

       Lisa Reinhardt has repeatedly been voted "Best Wedding & Hair Makeup Artist in the Twin Cities area."
 Lisa and her team will travel anywhere in Minnesota for wedding hair and makeup.

-      >

-      > I found Lisa Reinhardt through online reviews and I was not disappointed!
-One of the things that I really loved about Lisa and her team is that they work onsite.
-Lisa sent two of her team members to …
     actions:
       - type: Button
         label: Read more